 Wasabi is hot!

 I’m the first to admit I love dining at restaurants.
-However, when I say “restaurants”, I’m referring to a broad spectrum…cafes, tapas bars, locals’ favourites, white-starched table cloth types and bistros.
-I’m not too phased about where I dine, I just want the food to be good and (hopefully) the service to be at least passable.
+However, when I say “restaurants”, I’m referring to the broad spectrum…cafes, tapas bars, locals’ favourites, white-starched table cloth types and bistros.
+I’m not too phased about where I dine; I just want the food to be good and (hopefully) the service to be at least passable.